Jewish Portuguese Citizenship for Spouses and Children

 Addressing Jewish Portuguese Citizenship for Spouses and Children

 Portuguese law grants citizenship to children of an applicant so long they are minors.
-In order to apply for citizenship through marriage, the applicant must have been married to their spouse for at least three years when they apply.
+In order to apply for citizenship through marriage, the applicant must have been married to their spouse for at least three years (if they have children together) or 6 years when they apply.
 Here are the steps:

 Step 1: Registering a Marriage in Portugal